 One of the most common reasons why people are denied credit cards is because they have filed for bankruptcy.
 Payment history is the most influential factor in your FICO® Score, and if you have filed for bankruptcy, it can be difficult to get approved for a new credit card.

 There are some credit cards available to those with bankruptcy on their credit report, but they may come with high fees and interest rates.
-If you’re looking to rebuild your credit after bankruptcy, you may want to consider a secured credit card inseated of unsecured card.
+If you’re looking to rebuild your credit after bankruptcy, you may want to consider a secured credit card instead of an unsecured card.

 5. You don’t have any established credit history.